 Finding a good low FODMAP bread is important when you are on the low FODMAP diet so that you are able to create simple meals.

-I often find that people fail on the diet because they overcomplicate it and finding simple switches such as a suitable bread can make life easier.
 After all, an easier life means less stress which will be great for your irritable bowel syndrome.

 In this article I am going to explain how to choose a suitable bread, where you can buy it from or if you fancy making it then I will also be covering some good recipes.

 Can you eat bread on the low FODMAP diet?

 Yes you can eat bread on the low FODMAP diet.

 However, the type of bread allowed on the low FODMAP diet will depend on the ingredients and how it is made.

 For example, Monash University FODMAP app states that just 1 and a half slices of regular wheat bread is allowed.
 This is due to the wheat content which contains fructans.